Our Story

 Mr and Mrs Ashworth

 We are Janice and Steve, we have been married for over 40 years and in that time we have become a good team.
 We divide jobs equally …..I am the creative person and Mr WD does everything else.
-Steve has recently retired from the business, but is still great at supporting my work, and helps me wherever he can
+Steve has recently retired from the business, but is still great at supporting my work.
+He does my accounts, and generally helps me wherever he can

 Our Apprentices